amyjko/critically-conscious-computing/chapters/engineering.md

 |question.jpg|TODO|TODO|@ashley|

-# Teaching Engineering with Computing
+# Teaching engineering with computing

 Integrations of computing into secondary engineering education have received far less attention than other disciplines.
 There may be many reasons for this.
 For example, science, mathematics, arts, and even humanities are perhaps simply more established parts of the canon in most publication education.
 And engineering, to the extent that it does get attention in secondary education, already has so much ground to cover.
 The rich range of engineering disciplines surveyed earlier makes this clear.